smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 ### Other Command Constraints
 In order for this command to work from a user-defined program, the job must include the LSAM environment library list.
 Those library names could be added to a user-defined job using the LSAM command SMAGPL/SMAADDLIBL (and later removed using command SMAGPL/SMARMVLIBL).
 Another way to get the LSAM libraries added for the command is to enclose the LFEEDBACK command inside the LSAM command-hosting command SMAGPL/LSAMCMD, as illustrated above.
 The LSAM library list would already be included by default in the LSAM Message Management server and in any job that executes an Operator Replay script, and the LSAM library list is also a prerequisite for running the SCANSPLF and SCANOUTQ commands.

 In the example command syntax above, the MSGSEQ parameter should be left assigned to its default value of zero, so it is not necessary to include this parameter.
 (This parameter has limited purpose in special applications.)
 The STSMSGID parameter causes a new job status to appear on the OpCon job status display; the value of SMA0035 means that a job is still running in normal status.
-Users can specify other job status message IDs if that is appropriate; please review the contents of the SMAMSGF message file in library SMADTA and/or the list of job status messages in Machine Messages of the **IBM i LSAM** online help to determine which job status IDs would be appropriate.
+Users can specify other job status message IDs if that is appropriate; please review the contents of the SMAMSGF message file in library SMADTA and/or the list of job status messages in Machine Messages of the **IBM i LSAM** documentation to determine which job status IDs would be appropriate.

 ### OpCon Field Codes Supported by the IBM i LSAM